-- Phase 3: This involved an online survey of a range of organizations designed to better quantify feedback and enable cross-tabulations to identify sector-specific variances.
+- Phase 3: an online survey (106 respondents) of relevant senior staff across a range of organisations and sectors designed to better quantify feedback.

-The 84-page report covers everything you need to know about digital resourcing and structures, including sections on budgeting, skills and training, recruitment and retention and opportunities for the future.
+The 60 page report contains everything you need to know about digital resourcing and structures, including sections on budgeting, skills and training, resourcing and opportunities for the future.

 Table of contents

 - Executive Summary

 - Size of teams

 - The continuing importance of digital centres of excellence